-Course Number and Title Credit Hrs Semester(s) Taken Grade 400-level courses approved for graduate credit 500-level courses (excluding 500, 502, 50 3, and 504) • ANSC/PLSC 525 Research Ethics 1
+Course Number and Title Credit Hrs Semester(s) Taken Grade 400-level courses approved for graduate credit .
+500-level courses (excluding 500, 502, 50 03, and 504) T ANSC/PLSC 525 Research Ethics 1

-600-level courses (minimum of 6 hr, excludin y 603)
+600-level courses (minimum of 6 hrs, excluding 603)

 FDSC 601 Seminar 2

-Dissertation research (minimum of 24 hours; must have at l laget 2 hours in the last somostar
+Dissertation research (minimum of 24 hrs; must have at least 3 hrs in the last semes ter)

 FDSC 600 Doctoral Research/Dissertation

-Graduate courses to be transferred from and ther credited in nstitution (up to 21 brs must hav

-a grade of B and above, must be approved b
+Graduate courses to be transferred from another a grade of B and above, must be approved by the School)

-y the advisory t committee and the Graduate

-School

-SCHOUIJ

-Schoolj

-School

-School

-School

-School)
+,

 Total credit hours for the degree

-Total credit hours for the degree

-Total credit hours for the degree

-Total credit hours for the degree

-Total credit hours for the degree

-Total credit hours for the degree

-Total credit hours for the degree
+Courses not to be used toward PhD degree T T

+1 ĺ

-Use separate rows for repeated courses.
+^{}Use separate rows for repeated courses.